Fiskars Pro Mini-Maul Review: Not What you Expect

 The one thing the X11 can’t do is hammer.
 The back of the head is soft steel which can deform if try hammering with it – unlike the maul which has a large hardened hammer built in.

-Off all the splitting hatchets I have tried, the X11 is the most effective and by far the best value.
+Of all the splitting hatchets I have tried, the X11 is the most effective and by far the best value.
 Plus, you can find them at most large hardware stores or on Amazon.
+I also have a full comparison of the other Fiskars hatchets if you want more information.

 About the author: